 Gino Vistosi White & Amber Discs Chandelier

 Materials: 36 Murano hand blown crystal glass discs.
 Metal chromed frame.
-28 white and 8 amber discs, Bakelite sockets.
+28 white and 8 amber and yellow discs, Bakelite sockets.

 Chain Length: 60 cm / 23.62”